kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 ## GPU/vGPU in Kubevirt VMs

-After the introduction of David, Vishesh takes over and talks in-depth the whys and hows of GPUs in Virtual Machines.
+After the introduction of David, Vishesh takes over and talks in-depth the whys and hows of GPUs in VM.
 Lots of new Machine and Deep learning applications are taking advance of the GPU workloads.
 Nowadays the Big data is one of the main consumers of GPUs but there are some gaps, the gaming and professional graphics sector still need to run VMs and have native GPU functionalities, that is why NVIDIA decided to work with KubeVirt.
 ![gpus_on_kubevirt](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/gpus_on_kubevirt.png "GPU/vGPU on KubeVirt")